yiryuan/MA675/README.md

 # How to use it?
 ## Households
-1.run get_households_data.R
+1. run get_households_data.R
-2.run the example(run_example_households.R) and figure out how the function works.
+2. run the example(run_example_households.R) and figure out how the function works.
-3.change variables you need, run get_households_2005-2019.R and download all data in xlsx.
+3. change variables you need, run get_households_2005-2019.R and download all data in xlsx.

 # Package Used
 ### tidyverse